 All About Challenge Coins makes custom-made challenge coins designed for years of service awards, but an award is only as effective as the amount of effort an employer puts into actually recognizing their workforce.
 While years of service awards are tenure-based, you shouldn’t be awarding them to an employee just for keeping their position for a period of time.

-Below, we’ve listed six key best practices for making awarding your years of service pins:
+Below, we’ve listed key practices for making awarding your years of service pins:

 Award years of service coins as a social event